 Process for Providing Your Saliva Sample

-We ask that you conduct at least your first two tests in person at the Testing Clinic.
+We ask that you conduct at least your first test in person at the Testing Clinic.

 Participation in the asymptomatic testing protocol is for those who do not currently have symptoms of COVID-19.
 If you are symptomatic (a fever greater than 100F or 37.8 C, new cough, shortness of breath or loss of taste or smell) do not come in person for testing.

-If you are currently in quarantine, do not come for testing until your quarantine period has concluded.
+If you are currently in isolation, do not come for testing until your isolation period has concluded.

 Prior to Providing Your Sample

 - Do not eat, drink, smoke, or chew gum for 30 minutes prior to giving your saliva sample.